Open Wedge Osteotomy

 This Opening Wedge Osteotomy Surgery involves making an incision on the medial (inner) side of the Knee.
 Again, care is taken to protect the nerves and blood vessels that travel across the Knee Joint.

 Once the tibia bone is exposed, a cut is made through the upper tibia.
 Under the guidance of x-ray-control or image intensifier.

 After the bone is cut, the two sides of the tibia are separated to form a wedge-shaped opening.
 This opening is then filled with bone graft.
 The bone graft is usually taken from iliac crest, through an incision in the side of your hip.

 The bone graft is held in position with a metal plate or pins.
-After fixing the two edges of bone with a plate or pins, the surgeon stitches the soft tissue and the skin.
+After fixing the two edges of bone with a plate or pins, the Orthopaedic Surgery Specialist stitches the soft tissue and the skin.
 The leg is placed in a padded splint to protect the Knee Joint.

 - Fibular Osteotomy is not necessary

 - Limb is not shortened

 - Patella instability is avoided